matty-plumski/SNAP_decisions/content/project/About/index.md

 ---
-title: Cosmetics Semantic Search
+title: About Us
-summary: Write about your project here...
+summary: Find out more about the SNAP centre and organising committee
 tags:
 - NLP
 date: 2022-01-01